alttch/myval/README.md

 ### IPC

-Consider there is a Arrow stream block (Schema+Chunk) received from e.g. RPC or Pub/Sub.
+Consider there is an Arrow stream block (Schema+Chunk) received from e.g. RPC or Pub/Sub.
 Convert the block into a Myval data frame:

 ```rust,ignore
 let df = myval::DataFrame::from_ipc_block(&buf).unwrap();